holasciarts/automata/README.md

 # automata
-A modular system for making kinetic sculptures
+A modular system for making kinetic sculptures.
+Look at the files folder for downloadable patterns.
+Work in progress...